Sianwroejones/Art_Crit/README.md

 I later discovered that it was bad developer practise to name my apps in capital letters.
 By the time I was privy to this information, I had already almost completed my project and would be too late to start again.
 The Django cheat sheet we were provided with was very misleading, where it says to set up the project apps, it has examples in capitals.
 This is very misleading.
 I know not to do this in future and will definitely not be doing this again.

 I encountered a big issue where my logout function had come up with an error.
 It was all working perfectly up until this point, the database went down again on the morning of submission, which took up crucial time.
-I would have liked to have had the time to be more thorough with validation.
+I would have liked to have had the time to be more thorough with validation. - This has now been fixed.

-I had a problem with images for deployment, I had figured this out just at the end but it was too close to submission time
+I had a problem with images for deployment, I had figured this out just at the end but it was too close to submission time - This has now been fixed